-Based on a VA (Vertical Alignment) panel, the AOC AG273QCX monitor offers a high static contrast ratio of 3,000:1 which translates to significantly deeper blacks than that of what other panel technologies (IPS and TN) with a 1,000:1 contrast ratio have to offer.
+Based on a VA (Vertical Alignment) panel, the AOC AG273QCX monitor offers a high static contrast ratio of 3,000:1, which translates to significantly deeper blacks than that of other panel technologies (IPS and TN) with a 1,000:1 contrast ratio.

-The colors are not as vibrant and accurate as what you might see on similarly priced IPS models, but they are great nonetheless with a wide 90% DCI-P3 color space coverage.
+The colors are not as consistent and accurate as what you might see on similarly priced IPS models, but they are vibrant nonetheless with a wide 90% DCI-P3 color space coverage.

-The AOC AG273QCX also supports HDR (High Dynamic Range) and it’s been certified by VESA with their entry-level DisplayHDR 400 certification.
+The AOC AG273QCX also supports HDR (High Dynamic Range), and it’s certified by VESA as DisplayHDR 400.

 FreeSync & G-SYNC Compatibility

-Moving on, AMD FreeSync 2 is supported over both DisplayPort and HDMI on this monitor.
+Moving on, FreeSync Premium Pro is supported over both DisplayPort and HDMI on this monitor.
 If you have a compatible GPU, you can synchronize the monitor’s refresh rate with your GPU’s frame rates within the 48-144Hz variable refresh rate (VRR) range.

-The AOC AG273QCX input lag amounts to ~6ms which makes for imperceptible delay while the GtG response time speed of 4ms (using ‘Strong’ overdrive) eliminates most of visible trailing of fast-moving objects, except in darker scenes where black smearing is more noticeable – as expected from VA panels.
+The AOC AG273QCX input lag amounts to ~5ms which makes for imperceptible delay while the GtG response time speed of 4ms (using ‘Strong’ overdrive) eliminates most trailing behind fast-moving objects, except in darker scenes where black smearing is more noticeable – as expected from VA panels.

 The amount of trailing/black smearing is tolerable – unless you’re a hardcore FPS competitive gamer in which case you should opt for a 240Hz display at this price range anyway, though you won’t get nearly as good image quality.

-Using the MBR option in the OSD (On-Screen Display) menu of the monitor, you can manually adjust the strobing frequency (motion clarity vs picture brightness ratio).
+Using the MBR option in the OSD (On-Screen Display) menu of the monitor, you can manually alter the strobing frequency (motion clarity vs picture brightness ratio).